decaffeinate/decaffeinate/README.md

 the different options and nuances of the decaffeinate tool.
 You'll also likely want to run decaffeinate using the [bulk-decaffeinate] wrapper tool, or write your own wrapper script.
-See the [Conversion Guide][conversion-guide] for more information and advice on running decaffeinate on real-world code.
+See the [Conversion Guide][conversion-guide] for more information and advice on running decaffeinate on real-world code, and see [Cleanup suggestions after running decaffeinate][suggestions] for advice on cleaning up the converted JavaScript code and other things to keep in mind.

 ## Status